MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 #### Anti-patterns (do not do this)
 Avoid using standard UI pages to expose as web service endpoints.
 Many things, like FactBoxes, aren't exposed in OData, but will use resources to compute.

-Things that have historically caused performance on pages that are exposed as endpoints are:
+Things that have historically caused performance issues on pages that are exposed as endpoints are:

 - Heavy logic in `OnAfterGetCurrRecord`
 - Many SIFT fields